crashka/fecdb/notebooks/data_quality/README.md

 ### Individual/Donor Contributions ###

 * Negative contribution amounts
-* Consistency of transaction types
+* Consistency of transaction types, and consideration of type in querying/accounting
 * Anomalous transaction dates
 * Use/meaning of `other_id`